An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: An Adaptive Stochastic SQP

-Lemma~\ref{lem:9} is similar to Theorem \ref{thm:1}.
-It implies that, for each run of Algorithm \ref{alg:ASto:SQP}, the merit function is invariant after certain number of iterations.
+Lemma~\ref{lem:9} suggests that, for each run of Algorithm~\ref{alg:ASto:SQP}, the merit function is invariant after certain number of iterations.
 This property is critical for establishing global convergence.
 Since we always let $k\rightarrow \infty$, we do not have to study the iteration before $\barK$.
-A difference to Theorem \ref{thm:1} is that the threshold $\barK$ is random, which might be different for each run.
+We note that the threshold~$\barK$ is random,~which~might be different for each run.
 However, it must exist and be finite.
-A similar result is showed in \cite{Berahas2020Sequential}.
-Finally, we note that $\sigma(\barmu_{\barK}) \subseteq\mF_{\barK}$ and $\barmu_{\barK}$ has a deterministic upper bound $\tmu$.
+A similar result is shown in \cite{Berahas2021Sequential}.
+Finally, we note that $\barmu_{\barK}$ has a deterministic upper bound $\tmu$.